-SSC greatly appreciates the excellent contributions on marine mammal ecology provided by the Marine Mammal Laboratory (MML) and others.
+SSC greatly appreciates the excellent contributions on marine mammal ecology provided by the Marine Mammal Laboratory and others.
 The SSC hopes that the MML will continue to provide reports in the future, as they add greatly to our understanding of probable stressors in the Eastern Bering Sea ecosystem.

 The SSC appreciates the inclusion of data on northern fur seals from bioenergetic models and ongoing foraging studies.
 In the southeastern Bering Sea, the new information tying female fur seal foraging to a lack of prey, especially of age-0 and age-1 pollock, suggests that these forage fish (and possibly others) are less abundant around St. Paul Island than was previously the case.
 For some forage, such as capelin, there may have been a movement to cooler waters in the 1980s.
-For others, there may be increased consumption by predators such as arrowtooth flounder, adult pollock and Pacific cod.
+For others, there may be increased consumption by predators such as arrowtooth flounder, adult pollock and P. cod.
 Alternatively, the EBS coccolithophore blooms (Figure 45) may have some impact on the ability of fur seals to locate and capture prey.
-These blooms cannot account for the declines in the 1970s, 1980s and 1990s, before there were major blooms in the SEBS.
-Collectively, the results of the foraging effort and bioenergetics studies suggest that lactating females on St. Paul Island are having difficulty finding food in close proximity to the rookery, which could adversely affect pup growth rates and contribute to the ongoing population decline on St. Paul Island and still protect Pribilof Island Blue King Crab.
+These blooms cannot account for the declines in the 1970s, 80s and 90s, before there were major blooms in the SEBS.
+Collectively, the results of the foraging effort and bioenergetics studies suggest that lactating females on St. Paul Is. are having difficulty finding food in close proximity to the rookery, which could adversely affect pup growth rates and contribute to the ongoing population decline on St. Paul Island.
+It is not clear how adjustments to fishing pressures might influence the availability of age-0 and age-1 pollock near St. Paul Is. and still protect Pribilof Island Blue King Crab.